-Hard work and effort support skill development which leads to results.
-Effort has more importance than talent.
+Hard work and effort supports skill development which leads to results.
+Fundamentally, effort has more importance than talent.
+Through using and promoting discussion when faced with a skills gap, you can isolate and develop a student’s particular skills.

 Extrinsic motivation links to the performance of an activity in order to “attain a separable outcome.”
-Intrinsic motivation refers to doing an activity for the inherent satisfaction of the activity itself.”
+Intrinsic motivation refers to doing an activity for the inherent satisfaction of the activity itself.
+Understand that motivation can be both intrinsic and extrinsic and use both to support student progress.

 Climate for Learning

-Expression of communication is greater than word choice alone ‐ 7% word choice, 38% word delivery, 55% facial expressions.
+Expression of communication is greater than word choice alone, and is actually made up of three parts; 7% word choice, 38% word delivery, 55% facial expressions.
+With this in mind, actively manage how you communicate with students (and others) to develop and maintain a positive environment.

 Look and Be Seen

-Children pay attention to people’s behaviour to understand and internalise it.
-Perception of consequences will determine if children will copy actions or not.
+Children pay attention to people’s behaviour to understand and internalise it, and their perception of consequences will determine if they will copy actions or not.
+As well as using positive gestures to promote student compliance, regularly circulate around the room to offer support and preempt any situations that may escalate from non-engagement.

 Proactively Manage Student Behaviours

-Restorative justice is a process involving victims, offenders (and others) to support them in taking responsibility for their actions to reach a resolution.
+Restorative justice is a process to support victims, offenders (and others) in taking responsibility for their actions to reach a resolution.
+By focusing on the potential to change behaviours rather than previous behaviour, and responding appropriately after a negative interaction, you can help to rebuild the relationship and improve future behaviour.

 Preparation for Teaching